-When we hear the word recycling, most often separating paper and plastic products from our household trash comes to mind.
+When we hear the word recycling, most often separating paper and plastic products from our donate household items Edmonton trash comes to mind.
 But paper and plastic are not the only materials that can be recycled.
 Over the last several years, there has been an increasing trend in recycling the metallic material that remains after a body is cremated.

 Steel and titanium are commonly used in medical implants such as hip and knee replacements.
 These metals do not break down during the cremation process and are separated from the remains post-cremation.
 Crematoriums worldwide have begun to work with third-party organizations to collect and recycle the metals they recover.

 According to the American Joint Replacement Registry, over 7 million Americans have undergone either knee or hip replacement surgery.
 Recycling surgical metals found in these devices can have a positive impact on both the individual families involved in the cremation process as well as the environment around them.